2023 NCAA Division I men's ice hockey tournament

-The 2023 NCAA Division I men's ice hockey tournament will be the national championship tournament for men's college ice hockey in the United States scheduled for March 23-April 8, 2023.
-The tournament will involve 16 teams in single-elimination play to determine the national champion at the Division I level of the National Collegiate Athletic Association (NCAA), the highest level of competition in college hockey.
-The tournament's Frozen Four—the semifinals and finals—will be hosted by Hockey East at the Amalie Arena in Tampa, Florida.
+The 2023 NCAA Division I men's ice hockey tournament was the national championship tournament for men's college ice hockey in the United States held from March 23-April 8, 2023.
+The tournament involved 16 teams in single-elimination play to determine the national champion at the Division I level of the National Collegiate Athletic Association (NCAA), the highest level of competition in college hockey.
+The tournament's Frozen Four—the semifinals and finals—were hosted by the University of Wisconsin–Madison and Tampa Bay Sports Commission at the Amalie Arena in Tampa, Florida.

+Quinnipiac defeated Minnesota 3–2 in overtime to win the program's first NCAA title.
+The game marked the fifteenth time the NCAA championship game has gone to overtime, and the first time since Minnesota-Duluth's win over Michigan in 2011.

 Tournament procedure

 The tournament is composed of four groups of four teams in regional brackets.
 The four regionals are officially named after their geographic areas.
 The following are the sites for the 2023 regionals: